Virginia university employee in hot water for 'homophobic' tweet criticizing bisexual DC Comic

 Students at Christopher Newport University called for her removal from the university.

-Students at Christopher Newport University in Newport News, Virginia are demanding that a scholar-in-residence be removed from the university after she criticized a recent DC Comics book that included Jonathan Kent coming out as bisexual.
+Students at Christopher Newport University in Newport News, Virginia, are demanding that a scholar-in-residence be removed from the university after she criticized a recent DC Comics book that included Jonathan Kent coming out as bisexual.

-Sophia Nelson, a scholar-in-residence at Christopher Newport University tweeted on Oct.
-11 that she didn't think bisexual characters should be exposed to children in comic books.
+Sophia Nelson, a scholar-in-residence at Christopher Newport University, tweeted on Oct.
+11 that she didn't think bisexual characters should be introduced to children in comic books.

 "Smdh.
 I just don't get why this is necessary.
 I don't!
 What if christian parents of children reading comic books don't want their kids exposed to bi-sexual characters?
 This is being pushed on kids.
 Then parents have to explain it.
 And most cannot!," Nelson tweeted.

-Responding to criticism, Nelson also said that she doesn't think Christian's should be represented in comics.
+Responding to criticism, Nelson also said that she doesn't think Christians should be represented in comics.

 Nelson told Fox News that once she knew members of the campus community were offended, she issued two apologies on Twitter and took the tweet down.